 New markets require new approaches and tactics.
 Experts and industry leaders take the stage at Inman Connect New York in January to help navigate the market shift — and prepare for the next one.
 Meet the moment and join us.
 Register here.

 This article was last updated Dec.
 6, 2022.

-If you have seller clients who are looking to take advantage of the still-active, late 2020 market, they may be struggling with how to — or even if they should — decorate for the holidays this year.
+If you have seller clients who are looking to take advantage of the late 2022 market, they may be struggling with how to decorate for the holidays this year.
 After all, MLS listing photos with holiday décor will begin looking dated on Dec.
 26 and may not show the home in its best light.

 1. Don’t go wild on the exterior of the home

 If your clients are used to over-the-top decorations on the outside of the home, this may be a good year to scale back.
 Large inflatables can kill the grass wherever they are placed, and an extensive exterior light setup may make buyers wonder about potential damage to the home’s trim.
 This may be the time for some tasteful wreaths, garland and bows for a festive look that feels a bit more classic and restrained.

 While many homes look amazing during the holidays, a wall-to-wall Christmas display inside can look cluttered and messy to potential buyers.
 It’s hard to judge a home’s best qualities when all you’re looking at is the decoration.